 - Sensitive information is being sent online without encryption.

 These flaws might be taken advantage of in a variety of ways, for example by malicious software installed on a user's device or by a hacker with access to the same WiFi network as the end user.

 Customers frequently rely on businesses and have faith that they will check their applications for security features before releasing them to the public.
 But still, tests carried out by IBM turned in some startling information.

-Hackers are sufficiently motivated by the aforementioned figures to target security flaws in mobile applications, and they attempt to use one or more of the following tactics from unprotected codes: This is why mobile app security is a crucial component for every business to safeguard the identity and sensitive data of its consumers.
+Hackers are sufficiently motivated by the aforementioned figures to target security flaws in mobile and web applications, and they attempt to use one or more of the following tactics from unprotected codes: This is why mobile app security is a crucial component for every business to safeguard the identity and sensitive data of its consumers.

 The impact of weak security on your mobile app